 Briquettes vs Lump Charcoal Introduction

-You’ve chosen or are considering to use Lump Charcoal vs Briquettes out of the 6 most popular fuel sources for cooking outdoors: pellets, wood, electric, gas, charcoal briquettes, and lump charcoal.
+You’ve chosen or are considering to use Lump Charcoal vs Briquettes out of the 6 most popular fuel sources for cooking outdoors: pellets, pure wood, electric, gas, charcoal briquettes, and lump charcoal.
 So, if you’re just thinking about it, read the article designed to assist you in making or changing decisions behind each kind of grill, which dictates your heat source.
-Read “Best BBQ Grills“.

-If remaining with a charcoal decision, read further below about questions and answers about lump charcoal but also has some comparing and referencing to briquettes.
-And also enjoy to know that the link(s) to reviews are for different kinds and brands.
-And, mixed throughout, are some great tips and guidance regarding lump or regular charcoal usage.
+If remaining with a lump or briquettes decision, read further below about questions and answers about lump wood charcoal but also has some comparing and referencing to briquettes.
+And also know that the link(s) to reviews are for different kinds and brands.
+And, mixed throughout, are some great tips and guidance regarding hardwood charcoal or regular charcoal usage.
 We begin with a popular grill brand example of the Weber Charcoal Grills line and some individual charcoal related functions behind some of them.
-Other grills and types such as Kamado are referenced in the Best BBQ Grills article.
+Other grills and types such as Kamado are referenced in Best BBQ Grills articles.
 We just start off the charcoal reference with an extremely popular line of grills.

 Cooking with Weber Charcoal Grill

-The Weber Charcoal Grills and charcoal smokers are very good and very popular.
+The Weber Charcoal Grills and charcoal smokers are very good and extremely popular.

 Auto-Igniter and Charcoal Basket Trays